operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Controller Execution in a Nutshell

 Controller execution is always triggered by an event.
-Events typically come from the custom resource (i.e. custom resource is created, updated or deleted) that the controller is watching, but also from different sources (see event sources).
+Events typically come from the custom resource (i.e. custom resource is created, updated or deleted) that the controllerConfiguration is watching, but also from different sources
+(see event sources).
 When an event is received reconciliation is executed, unless there is already a reconciliation happening for a particular custom resource.
 In other words it is guaranteed by the framework that no concurrent reconciliation happens for a custom resource.